 Related: It’s always good to consider all the pros and cons as it relates to housing down payments.
 Forbes also provides some insight into how big of a down payment should you make.

 Jumbo financing is available up to 95% for qualified buyers.
-This option is limited to loan amounts up to $2.0mil.
-The 90% options are available up to $3.0m.
+This option is limited to loan amounts up to $2,250,000 (depending on property location) The 90% options are available up to $3.0m.
 Even though the down payment is less than 20%, the programs do not require the home buyer to pay monthly mortgage insurance or PMI.
 Buyers can read more about the credit requirements and details on the Jumbo Purchase page.
 Some of the benefits include:

 - Jumbo programs available up to 95% loan to value